bjornmeansbear/lectureScripts/WhatIsSGD.md

 In my twenty year role as graphic designer I've designed books, record sleeves, magazines, logos, websites, exhibition graphics, and built digital tools.
 Regardless of final forms, if its client-based or self-initiated, I treat all my designs as opportunities for intellectual inquiry and self-expression.

 Sustainability has also been a key aspect of my work.
-I was making biodiesel, converting old mercedes to run on vegetable oil, building renewably powered websites, and ecologically considered print pieces since 2006.
+I was making biodiesel, converting old Mercedes Benz to run on vegetable oil, building renewably powered websites, and ecologically considered print pieces since 2006.

 ## A place to start